Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 In addition to a Pulse integration, ADT offers a skill for ADT Canopy.
 Through Alexa, you can setup scenes using connected smart devices.
 For example, with a “home from work” scene, you can have your lights dim, temperature adjust, and your favorite music play by speaking one voice command.

-Slowly but surely, Echo is adding security cameras starting with a direct integration to Blink.
+Slowly but surely Echo is adding security cameras, starting with Blink.
 Using your voice, you can arm the camera, disarm it, and ask Alexa to name your last motion clip:

 — Rose Thibodeaux (@Rose_Thibodeaux) October 5, 2016

 In digging through the skills, I’ve also found a skill for Butterfleye, another cordless camera.
-The skill appears to be in Beta but has some ready functions.
+The skill appears to be in Beta but has some working functions.
 By using the skill, you can ask Alexa to recall recent or past events.
-There is also a skill for Kuna, an outdoor all-in-one security light and camera.
+There is also a skill for Kuna, an outdoor, all-in-one security light and camera.

 Finally, coming soon, we should see a skill for iSmartAlarm’s newest camera, the iCamera KEEP Pro.
 I do not know if the camera will work with Alexa alone or if an iSmart security system will be required.